adtra33/Austin_Micromobility/readme.md

 Purpose - to get people involved with the work surrounding the project, there should be different methods to reach the public, such as: creating different websites, or social media to spread public awareness, setting up meetings for people who want to attend, or handing out surveys for the community to give feedback.
 People - The research is done for people who will use the data for environmental reasons (researchers and non-profit organizations),reasons pertaining to public safety (government and community groups), and even reasons to have more efficient infrastructure (industrial companies)

+Act Capacities:
+Process - Our research structure could be flexible by having different factors such as allowing a clearer research goal that is very assessable and well-defined.
+Furthermore, there should always be continuous feedback being given and adapting to those changes would allow a much more structured plan for the project.
+Product - to have social desirability for everyone, there should be methods that should eliminate any biases towards a certain group, and to do that there should be anonymous responses given in a way that still allows the user to access their data to make any changes.
+Furthermore, there should be clear consent clauses and information that is transparent, which ensures the user that their data will be safe.
+Purpose - to ensure a better future with this project, we can create policies that give off a positive outcome to micro mobility around Austin, as well as addressing any ethical concerns that the public may have on the situation by giving concise and straightforward messages .
+Furthermore, careful planning can help ensure a better future with this project in the works by providing potential risks and acting against it or even having clear timelines on when the project reaches a certain checkpoint.
+People - The training that is required for the project is some, but not all: data collection/security, ethical researching, statistical analysis, etc.

 ## References: